 Instruction to Editor: Please modify the following paragraphs of 10.1.3.7a.1 as follows:

 Short Beacon may be transmitted in a BSS only.
 The use of a Short Beacon frame in an IBSS or MBSS is beyond scope.
 An AP may define the timing for the BSS by sending Short Beacon frames according to the dott11ShortBeaconPeriod.
-The value for the dot11ShortBeaconPeriod shall be such that dot11BeaconPeriod = n*dot11ShortBeaconPeriod, where n is an integer.
+The value for the dot11ShortBeaconPeriod shall be such that dot11BeaconPeriod = n*dot11ShortBeaconPeriod, where n is a positive integer.
 This defines a series of TSBTTs exactly dot11ShortBeaconPeriod TUs apart.
-If n is larger than 1, the Time of Next TBTT Present field shall be set to 1 and the Next TBTT field shall be present in Short Beacon frames.
+If n is greater than 1, the Next TBTT Present field shall be set to 1 and the Next TBTT field shall be present in Short Beacon frames.
 Time 0 is defined to be a TBTT or TSBTT with the Beacon frame or Short Beacon frame being a DTIM.